Long-Term Care Ombudsman

 For additional detail, review Indoor Visitation on page 4 of the CMS Memo Ref: QSO-20-39-NH, which was Revised 11/12/2021.

 As visits resume, we recognize that the guidance is open to interpretation and visitation may look different from one facility to another.
 If you have questions about visiting a loved one in a nursing home or assisted living in southwest Ohio, contact the ombudsman.

 What if I live outside your area?

 Pro Seniors’ Long-Term Care Ombudsman service area includes Butler, Clermont, Clinton, Hamilton, and Warren counties in Southwest Ohio.
-If you are an Ohio resident outside of these counties, please see the Department of Aging listing.
+If you are an Ohio resident outside of these counties, please see this listing.
 If you don’t live in Ohio, please see this listing.

 How Ombudsmen Help